 Markers for your trail

-In order to avoid getting lost when you explore the great outdoors, you can zip a brightly colored tie to a branch or a bush and you will be able to find your way back to camp.
+In order to avoid getting lost when you explore the great outdoors, you can zip a brightly colored tie to a branch or a bush.
+You will be able to find your way back to camp more easily.
 The trail will be easily recognizable and it can even help rescue teams to find you quicker.

 Suggested reading: How to signal for help when you get lost in the wilderness